Flow in Pipes: Fundamentals & Losses

 • Turbulent Flow (Re>4000Re > 4000): Inertial forces dominate.
 Chaotic mixing and eddies.
 The velocity profile is flatter.

-Reynolds Number Simulation: Experiment with fluid velocity, pipe diameter, and viscosity to see the flow regime change.
+Use the interactive Reynolds Number Simulation below to experiment with fluid velocity, pipe diameter, and viscosity to see the flow regime change in real time.

 Reynolds Number Visualizer